vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/payments-integration-ppp-applied-to-pos.md

 1. The flow starts with a buyer finishing a purchase in a VTEX physical store created on [VTEX Sales App](https://help.vtex.com/en/tracks/instore-getting-started-and-setting-up--zav76TFEZlAjnyBVL5tRc).
 2. The VTEX Sales App makes an [Authorization](https://developers.vtex.com/docs/api-reference/payments-gateway-api#post-/api/pvt/transactions/-transactionId-/authorization-request) request to the VTEX Payment Gateway.
 3. Our Gateway makes a [Create Payment](https://developers.vtex.com/docs/api-reference/payment-provider-protocol#post-/payments) request to the connector defined in the store settings for the specific payment method used in the purchase (i.e.: `Venda Direta Credito`).
-4. The Gateway receives the Create Payment response from the connector with the `undefined` status and the `appname` field of the `paymentAppData` parameter filled with the name of an app (i.e.: `vtex.challenge-fulfill-form`).
+4. The Gateway receives the Create Payment response from the connector with the `undefined` status and the `appname` field of the `paymentAppData` parameter filled with the name of an app (i.e.: `vtex.challenge-terminal-connector-app).
 It means that the payment is not concluded and it needs to do a challenge by opening a [Payment App](https://developers.vtex.com/docs/guides/payments-integration-payment-app#understanding-the-payment-app-flow), which will be responsible to identify the POS.
 5. The VTEX Sales App receives the response from the Gateway and opens the app to start the challenge.
 6. The seller interacts with the app to identify the POS to be used in the payment process.
 Then the app sends the serial number of the POS to the connector and closes.
 7. The connector requests to update the order in the payment processor with the serial number of the POS.